 Salmonella bacteria cause infections via fecal-oral transmission.
 This happens when food, water, or objects carrying bacteria from poop, either human or animal, come into contact with your mouth.

-Eating raw or undercooked meat is the most common way Salmonella is spread.
-The Centers for Disease Control and Prevention estimate that
+Eating raw or undercooked meat is the most common way salmonella is spread.
+The Centers for Disease Control and Prevention (CDC) estimates that there are

 Unwashed fruits and vegetables can carry fecal bacteria as well.
 Bacteria can infect fruits and vegetables through fertilizer or contaminated water.
 Bacteria can also come from the waste of animals close to where the fruits or vegetables were grown.

 Some animals can also carry Salmonella bacteria, such as:

 Salmonellosis is contagious.
 Although transmission from person to person is rare, it can be spread by someone who’s contracted it even if they aren’t showing any symptoms or have undergone successful antibiotic treatment.

 Sexual activities that expose you to fecal bacteria, such as anal sex, can make you vulnerable to contracting the bacteria.

 Putting an object in your mouth that was touched by someone with an active infection can also spread salmonellosis.